Oksana Lada

-Oksana Lada (Оксана Лада; is a Ukrainian actress, best known for the role of Irina Peltsin, the mistress of Tony Soprano, in the HBO series The Sopranos.
+Oksana Lada (Оксана Лада) is a Ukrainian actress, best known for the role of Irina Peltsin, the mistress of Tony Soprano, in the HBO series The Sopranos.

 Early life and education

-Lada was born in Ivano-Frankivsk, a city in the Western region of Ukraine.
+Lada was born in Ivano-Frankivsk.
 At the age of 20, she studied economics and engineering in the Ivano-Frankivsk National Technical University of Oil and Gas and worked as a model before emigrating to the United States.

 Career

 Lada appeared as Ulia in the Netflix series Orange Is the New Black.
 Lada gained recognition as the lead in an Off-Broadway revival of Pentecost, which was nominated for a Drama Desk Award in 2005.
 She also had a role as a wedding dress saleswoman in 30 Rock in the first episode of the show's second season, "SeinfeldVision".

 After the 2017 inauguration of Donald Trump, Lada was a guest at the newly elected president's Inauguration Ball, one of two representatives from Hollywood along with Caitlyn Jenner.